SarahBass/SarahBass/README.md

 creating educational games and applications as a career.

--👑 My 2022 gol is to continue my education as a post-Bach student at college to Earn my A.A. in Computer Science by May 2022, and earn my Bachelors Degree in Computer Science in May 2023 from CSUF.
+-👑 My 2022 goal is to continue my education as a post-Bach student at college to Earn my A.A. in Computer Science by May 2022, and earn my Bachelors Degree in Computer Science in May 2023 from CSUF.